karttur/geoimagine/_posts/2018/2018-10-23-blog-GRACE.markdown

 ## Seasonal signal extraction

 The process <span class='package'>extractseasonancillary</span> extracts the seasonal mean for each season in the dataset (monthly periods for the GRACE data).
 This process is not needed for the analysis of the GRACE data.
-To work, the period must include full years only.

 ```
 <?xml version='1.0' encoding='utf-8'?>